A Mental Health-Focused Guide to Psilocybin

 In fact, when you really drill down to how SSRI's work, it's via neurogenesis.

 Additional studies demonstrated that antidepressant treatment increases the proliferation of hippocampal cells and that these new cells mature and become neurons, as determined by triple labeling for BrdU and neuronal- or glial-specific markers.

-This explains why it can take a few weeks for SSRIs and antidepressants to start working (if they do - see CBD versus antidepressants here).
+This explains why it can take a few weeks for SSRIs and antidepressants to start working until tolerance builds up (if they do - see CBD versus antidepressants here).

-We actually drilled directly into why SSRI can cause anxiety and depression in the first 2 weeks here.
+We actually drilled directly into why SSRI can cause anxiety and depression in the first 2 weeks.